williamollio/learning_docker/README.md

-For your information, today we will deal with basic containers and commands.
+We will deal with basic containers and commands.
 We won't talk about best practices regarding permissions and access rights which are notions very imporant in Docker though to build secure environnement.
 ## Docker CLI
 - docker pull container_name
 - docker run -it container_name name